Shagshag/prestashop-documentation/AdminWarehousesControllerCore.md

 Used to process the associations with address/shops/carriers

 * Visibility: **protected**
-* This method is defined in controllers\admin\AdminWarehousesController.php line 466
+* This method is defined in [controllers/admin/AdminWarehousesController.php line 466](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminWarehousesController.php#466)

 #### Arguments